utopia-foss/dantro/doc/plotting/creators/ext.rst

 Specializing the helper
 ^^^^^^^^^^^^^^^^^^^^^^^
-The dantro :py:class:`~dantro.plot.creators._plot_helper.PlotHelper` already provides a default set of helpers that provide access to most of the matplotlib interface.
+The dantro :py:class:`~dantro.plot.plot_helper.PlotHelper` already provides a default set of helpers that provide access to most of the matplotlib interface.
 If you need any additional customized helpers, you can easily add new methods to a specialization of the helper:

 .. code-block:: python